pixie-io/blog.px.dev/content/blog/cpu-profiling-3/index.md

 To turn the basic profiler implementation from Part 2 into a continuous profiler, it was just a “simple” matter of leaving the eBPF profiler running all the time, such that it continuously collects stack traces into eBPF maps.
 We then periodically gather the stack traces and store them to generate flamegraphs when needed.

-While this approach works, we had expected our profiler to have <0.1% CPU overhead based on the low cost of gathering stack trace data [measured at ~3500 CPU instructions per stack trace](1).
+While this approach works, we had expected our profiler to have <0.1% CPU overhead based on the low cost of gathering stack trace data (measured at ~3500 CPU instructions per stack trace)[^1].
 The actual overhead of the initial implementation, however, was 1.3% CPU utilization -- over 10x what we had expected.
 It turned out that the stack trace processing costs, which we had not accounted for, matter quite a lot for continuous profilers.

 Most basic profilers can be described as “single shot” in that they first collect raw stack traces for a period of time, and then process the stack traces after all the data is collected.
 With “single shot” profilers, the one-time post-processing costs of moving data from the kernel to user space and looking up address symbols are usually ignored.
 For a continuous profiler, however, these costs are also running continuously and become as important as the other overheads.